 Packing beforehand: Bring appropriate clothing, any electronics you need, and any prescription medication you are taking in amounts to last your time abroad.
 Check our packing guide for more information on preparing for your trip.

 After You Arrive: Students live with homestays in Kyiv, which usually provide everything you need.
-However, you migth spend $10 on pens/erasers/school supplies or perhaps $5-20 on an adapter or converter if you didn’t bring one.
+However, you might spend $10 on pens/erasers/school supplies or perhaps $5-20 on an adapter or converter if you didn’t bring one.
 School supplies are generally affordable – basic notebooks run $1-2.

 2. Incidentals & Other